PaoloCMP/PaoloCMP/README.md

-# GitHub profile of Paolo Campus, hello 👋
+# Paolo Campus, cybersec engineer

 <!--
-**PaoloCMP/PaoloCMP** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
+**PaoloCMP/PaoloCMP** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.--> Hi, I'm Paolo, a cybersecurity engineer at Deloitte Risk Advisory. <br>My current work is mainly concerned with IT infrastructure security in both on-prem and cloud environments.

 ### Education
 - :mortar_board: Computer Engineer graduated at UniRoma2